AyanDot/MMAR-vs-GARCH/README.md

 ---

+## License
+This project is licensed under CC BY-NC 4.0.
+Free for academic and personal use Commercial use requires permission.
+See LICENSE.md for details.

+---

 ## 🎯 What is MMAR?

 The MMAR models financial returns as a **Fractional Brownian Motion (FBM) compounded by multifractal trading time**: